koute/polkadot-starship/README.md

 - Can launch networks of any size, with any number of validators, collators and parachains, where the only limiting factor is how much RAM and how much CPU horsepower you have.
 - Can launch a local Polkadot, Kusama, Rococo and a Statemine chain.
+- Can launch Prometheus and Grafana for access to metrics.

 ### Requirements